ruudud/devdns/README.md

 #### Linux / Ubuntu
-Edit `/etc/resolv.conf`, at the top of the file, add:
+Nowadays, direct edits of `/etc/resolv.conf` will be removed at reboot.
+Thus, the best place to add extra resolvers in Linux, is to use your network configurator.
+YMMV.
+This means NetworkManager, WICD, or manually using `/etc/network/interfaces`:

+    auto p3p1
+    iface p3p1 inet dhcp
+    dns-search dev
-    nameserver 127.0.0.1
+    dns-nameservers 127.0.0.1

-Or, if you didn't specify `-p 53:53/udp` when starting devdns, use:

-    nameserver <listen address of devdns>

-Please note that this change will be removed up on reboot.
-To make the change permanent, you have to use your network configurator.
+Alternatively, edit `/etc/dhcp/dhclient.conf` instead.
+Uncomment or add the following line:

+    supersede domain-name "dev";
+    prepend domain-name-servers 127.0.0.1;

 ## Configuration